 Valid error status, output side.
-This signal is used to inform that the BS decoder has valid error status present at the err\stat\out output.
-This signal is set to '1' when the last symbols of the encoded block (the two parity symbols) are leaving the decoder.
+This signal is used to inform that the BS decoder has valid error status present at the err_stat_out output.
+This signal is set to '1' when the last symbols of an encoded block are leaving the decoder.

-err\stat\out[1:0] - output
+err_stat_out[1:0] - output